christiskatsouris/Applied-Econometrics-R/README.md

 # [C].
 Average Treatment Effects Estimation

-There is a growing literature on modelling methodologies for Average Treatment Effects which are particularly useful for evaluating economic and health policy outcomes.
+There is a growing literature on modelling methodologies for Average Treatment Effects which are particularly useful for evaluating economic and health policy interventions/outcomes.
 Specifically, a treatment effect is how an outcome of interest, such as earnings, is affected by some treatment, such as a job training program.
 We review the main components this framework, focusing on key aspects for estimation and inference.

 Let D denote a treatment indicator, equal to 1 if the survey participant is treated and 0 otherwise.
 For example, D = 1 might correspond to enrollement in some training program or to some medical treatment.
 Then, the Average Treatment Effect is defined as below: